Kimbel Library: Resources

-Kimbel Library offers 250,000 volumes dispersed over two floors.
+Kimbel Library offers 250,000 volumes spread over two floors.
 The library uses the Library of Congress Classification system.
-Also the Library, employs about 45 student assistants and 20 full-time librarians and professional staff members to serve patrons.
+Additionally, the Library employs about 45 student assistants and 20 full-time librarians and professional staff members to serve patrons.

 Collections

 The Horry County Oral History Project began around 1989 as a college-community project to record local history in Horry County.
 Individuals in the county who have helped to make or who have witnessed the history of Horry County were interviewed through the project.
-Individuals interviewed include a broad spectrum of the community ranging from small farmers to community leaders.
+Individuals interviewed include a broad spectrum of the community, ranging from small farmers to community leaders.
 The Interviews were conducted under the direction of Randall Wells, Director of the Horry County Oral History Project.
 Presently, there are almost 90 interviews taped, transcribed, corrected and legally released in the Horry County Oral History Project.
 Though a few transcriptions are of interviews recorded prior to 1989, over 70 interviews have been recorded by this Project since 1989.
 The original recordings and transcripts are housed in the Waccamaw Center for Cultural and Historical Studies.
 Additionally, copies of both the recordings and transcriptions are available in the Waccamaw Room, Kimbel Library's special collection dedicated to Horry County and the surrounding Waccamaw region.

 The Resource Center of the Jackson Family Center for Ethics & Values is located in the Edwards Humanities and Fine Arts Building Room 272.
 The Center was established in 2004 in honour of Mary Emily and Nelson Jackson of Myrtle Beach.
 The Center serves as a leader in cultivating and promoting an awareness of the importance and effectiveness of personal and professional integrity.

 The Robert J. Jackson Women's Study Collection is housed in Kimbel Library.
 This collection was established in early 2004 with an initial 135 volumes contributed by Sally Hare, director of Coastal's Center for Education and Community.
 The books include biographies, autobiographies and nonfiction work by women.
 A selection committee will choose additional books to add to the ongoing collection.

 The Waccamaw Room is also housed in Kimbel Library.
 The creation of this special collection began in 1980 with the Waccamaw Regional Studies Program, later called the Waccamaw Regional Studies Center, and now known as the Waccamaw Center for Southern History and Culture.
-The mission of the Center is to research and disseminate studies in Southern history and culture with a special emphasis on studies of the Waccamaw Region of South Carolina.
+The mission of the Center is to research and disseminate studies in Southern history and culture, with a special emphasis on studies of the Waccamaw Region of South Carolina.
 Currently, the room also stores selected materials that are potential archival sources relating to the history of the Coastal Carolina University.